 The TOCOL function flattens an array or range into a single column.
 By default, keep all values and scan left to right.

-The function allows for the functionality we were missing from FLATTEN function and works even more smoothly.
+The function allows for the functionality we were missing from the FLATTEN function and works even more smoothly.
 Until now, there was no native FLATTEN function support in Microsoft Excel; it was available only in Google Sheets.

 Syntax, Arguments